-Whether hybrid working is practicable and, if so, how it will work will depend on the context - the nature of the organisation, the role and the individual's personal circumstances.
+Whether this type of working is practicable and, if so, how it will work will depend on the context - the nature of the organisation, the role and the individual's personal circumstances.
 Some jobs can be carried out remotely.
-Others, particularly those based on direct "in-person" presence (e.g. waiter, security guard, dentist) would be inappropriate for hybrid working.
+Others, particularly those based on direct "in-person" presence (e.g., waiter, security guard, dentist) would be inappropriate for home or hybrid working.

 Whether an individual can work remotely in an effective way is likely to depend on the nature of their home, the space and facilities available to them, childcare and other caring responsibilities, and the nature of their relations with other occupiers.
-To facilitate hybrid working and avoid over-dependence on individuals' personal arrangements, some employers are looking to set up local hubs from which several employees might work.
+To facilitate remote working and avoid over-dependence on individuals'

-Before setting up hybrid working arrangements, you should give careful thought to what you are trying to achieve and why:
+personal arrangements, some employers have set up local hubs from which several employees might work.

-- Are you actively encouraging hybrid working or just agreeing to it if staff push for it? - How flexible should the arrangements be? - How will you maintain team culture and cohesion?
+Before setting up home or hybrid working arrangements, you should give careful thought to what you are trying to achieve and why:

-What arrangements will you make for supervision, particularly with inexperienced junior staff?
+- Are you actively encouraging this type of working or just agreeing to it if staff push for it? - How flexible should the arrangements be? - How will you maintain team culture and cohesion? - What arrangements will you make for supervision, particularly with inexperienced junior staff?

-You should, of course also, consider what your employees want.
+You should, of course, also consider what your employees want.
 Some may value the extra time that working from home gives them.
 Others may prefer to be in an office because they live in a small bedsit, or it enables them to meet colleagues and make friends.